 The Importance of Folic Acid

-Laurie Erickson, MD, is vice chief of Obstetrics and Gynecology at Banner Good Samaritan Medical Center in Phoenix Ariz.
+Dr. Laurie Erickson is the Program Director of the Obstetrics and Gynecology Residency Program at Banner Good Samaritan Medical Center.

 Question: We are trying to start a family and I want to make sure I’m taking the right vitamins.
 How important is folic acid?